toanjo/utrust_challenge/README.md

 # TODO

-    Add a proper loading icon
+    Add a proper loading and error div
-    Move the fetching to root component
     Clicking the logo should reset the ui state
     Fix style of form
     Improve style of success